Russian Deputy Foreign Minister Sergei Ryabkov (Photo: TASS).

 In addition, Mr. Lavrov accused Western powers of asking several countries to secretly provide Russian-made weapons to Ukraine.

-“Under this certificate, the recipient of the weapon has no right to resell or transfer it anywhere without the consent of the supplying country,” he explained.
+“Under this certificate, the recipient of the weapon has no right to resell it or transfer it anywhere without the consent of the supplying country,” he explained.

-“Weapons supplied by the West to the Ukrainian authorities are found not only in conflict zones in the Middle East, but also in illegal shipments in Finland, Sweden, Denmark, the Netherlands and the Gaza Strip,” Lavrov said.
+"Weapons supplied by the West to the Ukrainian authorities are found not only in conflict zones in the Middle East but also in illegal shipments in Finland, Sweden, Denmark, the Netherlands and the Gaza Strip," Lavrov said.

 Source